oleobal/risper/readme.md

  - identifiers are any set of Unicode alphanumeric characters starting with an alphabetic character
- - symbols are single-character identifiers
+ - symbols are single-character non-alphanumeric identifiers
  - case-insensitive
  - automatic typing with optional type declaration